Amritkj001/caregiver-chatbot/README.md

 - Is scalable and efficient, ensuring a seamless user experience even during long, detailed interactions.

 This approach allows the chatbot to fulfil its role effectively as a resource for caregivers, offering both information and emotional support tailored to individual needs.

+## Evaluation Criteria

+OpenAI's GPT-3.5 Turbo, GPT-4 and GPT4-1106 will use used for the model evaluation.

+The following criteria are used to evaluate both the technical and non-technical aspects of the models' performance to ensure a well-rounded assessment.

+**Relevancy:** The degree to which the generated responses correctly answer or address the user’s query.

+**Faithfulness:** How well the responses are aligned with the user's input, providing appropriate and useful information.

+**Coherence:** The logical flow and structure of the responses, ensuring that the information is consistent and easy to follow.

+**Fluency:** The linguistic quality of the responses, including grammar, spelling, and sentence construction.

+**Response Completeness:** Whether the model provides a comprehensive answer, covering all aspects of the question asked by the user.

+**Conciseness:** The model’s ability to provide complete and relevant information without being overly verbose.

+**Empathy/Tone:** How well the model adjusts its tone to be supportive and empathetic, especially in sensitive contexts such as caregiving.

+**Latency:** The speed of response, which is important for ensuring smooth user interaction, especially in real-time applications.

+**Cost Efficiency:** The model's computational and financial costs, especially when handling a large number of queries or tokens, balancing quality and affordability.

+**Token Usage:** How efficiently the model uses tokens, especially in responses, considering the token limits and cost implications.

+**Factual Consistency:** Whether the model provides accurate, fact-based answers that do not contradict known information.

 ## Conclusion